-Please use this identifier to cite or link to this item
+Please use this identifier to cite or link to this item:

-|title:||Automated high-throughput screening of carbon nanotube-based bio-nanocomposites for bone cement applications|
+|Title:||Automated high-throughput screening of carbon nanotube-based bio-nanocomposites for bone cement applications|

-|authors:||Gonçalves, Paula P.|
+|Author:||Gonçalves, Paula P.|

 Singh, Manoj K.

 Silva, Virgília S.